 Needs-based awards—often called financial aid or bursaries—are given based on demonstrated financial need, (logically enough).

 According to Canadian Accredited Independent Schools, more than 6,700 private school students received a total of $53.1-million in financial aid in 2011-12.
 The average amount of financial assistance awarded to individual students was $9,318 in 2011-12, up from $8,771 in the previous academic year.
 Collectively, independent schools are increasing their overall amount of financial aid by an estimated 8 percent every year.

 For a list of schools offering needs-based financial aid, click here.

 The application process can be very thorough to make sure your family fits the criteria set out by the school.
 It’s likely you will need a comprehensive record of your finances to apply, including a detailed outline of family income, real estate assets, mortgages and investments, among other things.

-Financial Aid awards are based on two criteria: the family’s financial situation and the applicant’s assessed overall merit.
+Financial aid awards are based on two criteria: the family’s financial situation and the applicant’s assessed overall merit.
 Schools will look at his or her current or potential contribution to the school community as determined through the completed application which can include references, personal or telephone interview, admissions test and academic reports, community involvement, school involvement, extracurricular activities, among other things.

 Financial aid awards are normally offered for the current academic year and can be renewed every year if the student has maintained a strong academic average and has remained active within the community.

-Financial aid is traditionally meant to supplement a family's contribution.
+Financial aid or assistance is traditionally meant to supplement a family's contribution.
 Some private schools are able to cover full tuition, but many will offer up to half of tuition costs for those who qualify.
 Most schools have a committee that will meet and decide how to distribute the financial aid allocated for that academic year among current and new students that are eligible.

 What is the difference between financial aid and a scholarship?